loftwah/shop.grindmodecypher.com/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 2.10.1 =
+* Fix: prevent fatal errors if template functions cannot be loaded

+= 2.10.0 =
+* New: Use minified JS & CSS files to reduce load time on live sites (enabling `SCRIPT_DEBUG` will load full versions)
+* New: Selected template setting is now stored as a reference ID rather than a fixed path ([#209](https://github.com/wpovernight/woocommerce-pdf-invoices-packing-slips/pull/209))
+* Fix: Fallback to first available translation for settings when migrating from multilingual to single language setup
+* Fix: Undefined variable notice when using [wcpdf_download_invoice] on non-order pages
+* Fix: Updated documentation links
+* Marked tested up to WooCommerce 5.7

 = 2.9.3 =
 * Fix: JavaScript errors on My Account page with empty link tags